Close to one million people immigrate to the US every year — buying homes, working jobs, and enriching our communities.

 What ITINs are used for

-In the United States, every person who has taxable income has to file an annual tax return with the Internal Revenue Service, or IRS.
+In the United States, every person who has taxable income has to file an annual tax return with the IRS, or Internal Revenue Service.
 To help the agency keep track of the millions of filers every year, each taxpayer needs a unique tax ID number on their return.

 For citizens (and some eligible residents or foreign nationals), that number is their Social Security Number — often assigned at birth.
 Everyone else, though, gets an ITIN.